Vince Lombardi Trophy

 Originally, the trophy was presented inside the winning team's locker room.
 Since Super Bowl XXX in January 1996, it has been presented to the owner of the winning team on the field.
 Packers team president and CEO Bob Harlan and Mark Murphy accepted the trophy on behalf of the Green Bay community after Super Bowl XXXI and Super Bowl XLV, respectively.

 Unlike trophies such as the Stanley Cup and the Grey Cup, a new Vince Lombardi Trophy is cast every year, and the winning team maintains permanent possession of it.
-The one exception is the trophy won by the then-Baltimore Colts in Super Bowl V, possession of which the city of Baltimore retained as part of the legal settlement after the Colts made their infamous "Midnight Mayflower" relocation to Indianapolis, Indiana, on March 29, 1984.
+The one exception is the trophy won by the then-Baltimore Colts in Super Bowl V. The city of Baltimore retained possession of the trophy (albeit a replica as previous owner Carroll Rosenbloom took the original trophy with him when he sold the team) as part of the legal settlement after the Colts made their infamous "Midnight Mayflower" relocation to Indianapolis, Indiana, on March 29, 1984.
 Both the relocated Colts and their successors, the Ravens, have since earned trophies in their own right.

 Since Super Bowl XLV, the Vince Lombardi Trophy has been prominently featured in the Super Bowl logo design.